 5. Introduction to software: UAV/Drone mapping software applications; GIS software

-6. Project Design, Management, and Presentation: UAV/Drone research project --> Purpose/objectives, data collection, data processing, data analysis, presentating and summarizing results/findings
+6. Project Design, Management, and Presentation: UAV/Drone research project --> Purpose/objectives, data collection, data processing, data analysis, presenting and summarizing results/findings.

 V. Representative Text(s):

 1. Lecture and computer time will be intermixed as needed.
-Basic fundamentals of GIS and Raster GIS will be covered by lecture, demonstrations, and tutorials/exercises.
+Basic fundamentals of GIS and UAV/Drones will be covered by lecture, demonstrations, and tutorials/exercises.

-2. Students will learn to use ArcGIS software and the Spatial and Image Analyst tools to organize, pre-process and process, analyze, and present raster-based data in a project-driven, peer-reviewed format.
+2. Students will learn to use ArcGIS software and UAV/Drone Mapping software tools to organize, pre-process and process, analyze, and present UAV/Drone raster-based data in a project-driven, peer-reviewed format.

 3. Student projects will be highly directed at first, then evolve into autonomous ventures by the end of the semester.
 Each student earning 3 units of credit will design and carry out a culminating project to be presented to peers during the final week of class.

 1. Lecture and lab activities will be turned in for credit and concepts and processes will be summarized in written abstracts; GIS and raster-based GIS concepts will be covered on the test; the project will be assessed on an individual basis, to be turned in toward the end of the semester (see below).

 3. Lab exercises and in class work is essential to your success and is your individual responsibility to complete in a timely fashion.
 I expect you to ask for assistance when needed.

 Note: A grading curve will not be used to determine grades.
 Grades will be determined as follows: